peixyhe/seismic-catalog_vis_demo/README.md

 ```bash
 python ./src/MT_hotmap_vis.py ./rawData/CENC_catalog_1970-2020.csv
 ```
-This command also inputs an earthquake catalog CSV file, outputting a PNG result and a VTK file.
+This command also inputs an earthquake catalog CSV file, generating a PNG result and a VTK file.

 ## Citation
 If this work is useful to you, please cite the following source: He Pei et al., "Seismic Activity Characteristics in Sichuan-Yunnan Region Revealed by Big Data Analysis."
 This work is currently under review, and specific publication details will be provided upon acceptance.